-Everything you need to encourage students to recycle.
+We’re headed back to school!
+Find everything you need to encourage your students to recycle.

-You and your students can help to make the world a better, more sustainable place.
 Change starts with one bottle, one person, one action.
-Below, you'll find resources created in partnership with PepsiCo's school program, Recycle Rally, to help make a difference at your school.
+You and your students have the power to make the world a better, more sustainable place this school year.
+That’s why we gathered these classroom resources, hands-on activities, printables, and games created in partnership with PepsiCo's school program, Recycle Rally, to help make a difference in your community.
 Learn more about Recycle Rally and get free resources here.

 Get composting!
 We generate 21.5 million tons of food waste each year.
 If composted, that food would reduce the same amount of greenhouse gas as taking two million cars off the road. - EPA

 Only three in ten plastic water bottles get recycled.
-Recycling plastic bottles produces twice as much energy as burning them in an incinerator. - EPA
+Recycling plastic bottles conservestwice as much energy as burning them in an incinerator. - EPA

 A gameshow-style quiz to find out how savvy of a recycler you are.